morganzero/dapi-docker/README.md

-# Dockerized Linux-Apache-PHP Stack for Traefik Reverse Proxy
+# Dockerized Debian-Apache-PHP-IonCube Stack for Traefik Reverse Proxy

-This Docker container provides a pre-configured Debian Apache PHP Ioncube (DAPI) stack, allowing you to easily deploy web applications such as WHMCS or other similar platforms behind a Traefik reverse proxy.
+This Docker container provides a pre-configured Debian (bullseye), Apache2, PHP (8.1), and Ioncube (DAPI) stack, allowing you to easily deploy web applications such as WHMCS or other similar platforms behind a Traefik reverse proxy.
 With Traefik, you can efficiently manage incoming requests and route them to the appropriate container.

 ## Prerequisites